WatForm/org.alloytools.alloy/README-dash.md

 From Alloy, Dash uses the expressiveness of relational logic and set theory to abstractly and declaratively describe structures, data, and operations.

+Examples of Dash models can be found at: https://github.com/WatForm/watform-models/tree/master/dash

 # Building the project